-A few months on, my brain power is slowly returning, and this evening I sat down to try and make sense of the bujo lists I’ve made in the past few months.
+A few months on, my brainpower is slowly returning.
+This evening I sat down to try.
+I wanted to make sense of the bujo lists I’ve made in the past few months.

 ….
 Yeah.
 None of them have any logic, and some of the items on them just make no sense.

-And you know your lists are overwhelming when you look at them and feel sick with fear, and utterly overwhelmed at how much it looks like you should be doing.
+And you know your lists are overwhelming when you look at them and feel sick with fear.
+When you are utterly overwhelmed at how much it looks like you should be doing.

 Enter the list purge…

-I do this in normal life too, but have found it especially useful today.
-Every few months, I sit down with my bullet journal and a few sheets of normal A4 paper (!) and head them up.
+I do this in normal life too but have found it especially useful today.
+Every few months, I sit down with my bullet journal and a few sheets of normal A4 paper.
+Then I head up the sheets as follows.

 - Things to do soon

-- Things that would be nice to do
+- That which it would be nice to do

 Feel free to edit the categories as you wish.

-I then go through the last 3-4 months of my bullet journal bullets and get EVERYTHING out that still needs doing, onto one of those four sheets of paper.
+Then I go through the last 3-4 months of my bullet journal bullets.
+I get EVERYTHING out that still needs doing, onto one of those four sheets of paper.

-Really urgent, MUST DO RIGHT NOW jobs go on post it notes – but use these with caution or you’ll set yoursef up for more overwhelm.
-By really urgent, I don’t mean “do washing”, or “write blog post”, I mean things like “pay road tax so I can drive my car without getting arrested tomorrow” and “buy cat food so my kittens don’t starve from my lack of organisation”.
+Really urgent, MUST DO RIGHT NOW jobs go on sticky notes.
+But use these with caution or you’ll set yourself up for more overwhelm.
+By really urgent, I don’t mean “do the washing”, or “write a blog post”.
+I mean things like “pay road tax so I can drive my car without getting arrested tomorrow”.
+And “buy cat food so my kittens don’t starve from my lack of organisation”.

-The major advantage of this when you’re feeling stuck and overwhelmed is that you are bound to find a load of stuff you no longer need to do, and also several things you’ve moved over to new lists and then completed, so you can cross them off (which is oh-so-satisfying).
+The major advantage of this when you’re feeling stuck and overwhelmed is that you are bound to find a load of stuff you no longer need to do.
+There will also be several things you’ve moved over to new lists and then completed.
+So you can cross them off (which is oh-so-satisfying).

 I’ll spare you the actual lists, as this time round most of my entries are mainly very dull or rather distressing in nature, but the photo is of my preferred surroundings as I do this.
-Scented candle totally necessary for soothing vibes!
+A scented candle is totally necessary for soothing vibes!

 How do you deal with lingering lists?